 Cannot cover Manali to Leh route

 One of the prime attractions of a trip to Ladakh is driving through the notorious Manali to Leh highway.
 Every adventure enthusiast and travel junkie dreams of covering this road at least once in their lifetime.
 In the month of November however, this road would be long closed and you will not be able to keep it as a part of your itinerary.

-Chances of getting stranded
+Chances of Getting Stranded

 Will be Cold

 Nights in Ladakh in November will be extremely cold and even days will be no better.
 If you are someone who gets bothered by cold weather a lot then it is best to give up Ladakh entirely until next summer.

 What is black ice exactly?
-It is a thin coating of ice on surface of the road; formed on relatively dry roads, rendering it invisible to drivers.
-It is formed because of moisture present in the road texture which when frozen; creates a honeycombed invisible sheet of ice.
+It is a thin coating of ice on the surface of the road, formed on relatively dry roads, rendering it invisible to drivers.
+It is formed because of moisture present in the road texture which when frozen, creates a honeycombed invisible sheet of ice.

-November however doesn’t offer much in any way.
-Weather will be cold and dry but snow will still not be that much.
+November however doesn’t offer this in any way.
+The weather will be cold and dry but snow will still not be that much.
 If you want to see Ladakh in winter then it is best to plan it sometime in January or February.
-If snow is not on your mind than go to Ladakh in Summer to experience the real fun of the trip.
+If snow is not on your mind then go to Ladakh in Summer to experience the real fun of the trip.

-I hope the information above was helpful.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.
+I hope the information on planning a trip to Ladakh in November was of help.
+If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.